zheleznikov/article-service/readme.md

 It has 3 API:
 1. For adding an article.
 POST-request
-URL - /api/v1/create-article
+URL - `/api/v1/create-article`

         {
             "title": "Great title",
             "author": "Serg Zhele",
             "content": "This article is about ...",
             "publishingDate": "2024-03-10"
         }

 2. For getting list of articles
-URL - /api/v1/article-list?number=0&size=2
+URL - `/api/v1/article-list`.

+You could add queryParams for pagination: size and number.
+E.g. `/api/v1/article-list?number=2&size=6`.
-You can get a list of articles as Page
+Than you'll get a list of articles as Page.class.

-3. For getting a count of published articles on daily bases for the 7 days URL - /inner-api/number-of-articles-last-7-days
+3. For getting a count of published articles on daily bases for the 7 days URL - `/inner-api/number-of-articles-last-7-days`

 ## how to try